 > To the interview with Rosi

 For a long time, I was looking for real togetherness, a space in which people can really open themselves.
 A way to get creative together.
 In the midst of the tranquility of nature to discover our own nature.
 I have now found this with the organization of the conscious creatives retreats.
 I am responsible for a smooth process, the contact person on site, offer the relaxation units and an open ear for personal concerns.
 If you are interested, I also like to share my experiences on how to move to a more sustainable everyday life.
-If you want to know more about me and my motivations, you can read more about it here.
+If you want to know more about me and my motivations, you can read more about it on the blog.

 05.10.2019 - 12.10.2019

-Moso In Passiria, South Tyrol, Italy
+Moso In Passiria, Italy

 min.
 5 / max.
 8